DeFiCh/defiscan.live/README.md

 | `/src/store`      | global state that is used in at least more than once         |
 | `/app/styles`     | tailwind css style configuration                             |

-### IntelliJ IDEA

-IntelliJ IDEA is the IDE of choice for writing and maintaining this library.
-IntelliJ's files are included for convenience with basic toolchain setup but use of IntelliJ is totally optional.

 ### Security issues